2018

 Metropolitan Police Service

-Concerns summary Special police officers lacked essential equipment and training in mental health and missing person processes.
+Concerns summary (AI summary) Special police officers lacked essential equipment and training in mental health and missing person processes.
 Communication failures and inability to access critical information meant a high-risk patient's status was missed, delaying appropriate action.

 Timothy Mason